marvinobig/recipes-wa/README.md

 This application is a recipe website that allows users to upload, view, edit and delete their food recipes.

+## Disclaimer

+Image upload functionality uses multer and uploads to heroku's filesystem so any image that is uploaded will be deleted after a certain amount of time has passed.

 ## Features

 - Create Recipes & store them for viewing in a database.
 - Edit already posted recipes (hidden behind password).
 - Upload images with your recipes.